 Yes.
 There are no restrictions on buying property in Spain, whether it’s commercial, residential or land.
 In fact, Spain encourages investment by foreigners, both resident and non-resident.

 You will require a financial number which can acquire by visiting a police station with your passport.
-This is typically done on the day for Spanish or EU citizens but may take a few weeks for others.
+This typically happens on the day for Spanish or EU citizens but may take a few weeks for others.

 Buy a property, get a visa